zijunyangeo/zijunyangeo.github.io/_pages/teaching.md

 nav_order: 6
 ---

+### University of North Carolina Wilmington

+> GGY 429/529 – Aerial Drone Applications in Geosciences, Instructor, [Fall 2014](https://seanet.uncw.edu/TEAL/bwckctlg.p_disp_course_detail?cat_term_in=202510&subj_code_in=GGY&crse_numb_in=429)

+*Course description: Introduction to the various applications of unmanned aerial systems (UAS) in the geosciences organized into four modules: introduction to remote sensing and photogrammetry, basics of UAS regulatory frameworks, field data collection using small UASs and an introduction to UAS-collected data processing using state-of-the-art software and processing tools.*

 ### University of Illinois Urbana-Champaign

 > GEOG 477 – Introduction to Remote Sensing, Guest Lecturer, [Fall 2019](https://courses.illinois.edu/schedule/2019/fall/GEOG/477) and [Spring 2021](https://courses.illinois.edu/schedule/2021/spring/GEOG/477)